Secure bootloader chain

 partitions.yml file, located in the build folder directory, or run

 By default, building an application with any bootloader configuration creates a multi-image build, where the Partition Manager manages its memory partitions.
-When building with a non-secure application, the Secure Partition Manager is also built with the image automatically.
+When building an application with Cortex-M Security Extensions (CMSE) enabled, then Trusted Firmware-M (TF-M) is also built with the image automatically.

 The first step in the chain of trust is a secure, immutable, first-stage bootloader.